UnexomWid/PipeFlyer/README.md

 This sketch was created for testing and experimenting purposes.
 There are better ways to accomplish what this sketch accomplishes.

+# Running the sketch

+The AI starts learning automatically.
+You can control the framerate of the sketch by using the *W* and *S* keys.
+Holding down *W* speeds up the sketch (up to 960 fps), while holding down *S* slows down the sketch(down to 60 fps).
+The current framerate, as well as the target framerate, is displayed on the bottom-right.

 # How it works

 First, a population of randomly initialized Neural Networks is created.
 Each member of the population is called a *player*, and decides every frame if it should jump or not.